 - memory loss or difficulty thinking and understanding language

-- pain, numbness, or tingling sensations on the affected part of the body
+- pain, numbness, or tingling sensations on part of the body

 - changes in behavior or mood

-There are other conditions that can mimic the symptoms of a stroke, such as seizures and migraines.
-However, it’s important that you not self-diagnose.
+Other conditions, such as seizures and migraines, can mimic the symptoms of a stroke.
+This is why you shouldn’t try to self-diagnose.
 Even if you have a TIA and your symptoms disappear, don’t ignore the signs.
-A TIA increases the risk for an actual stroke, so you’ll need testing to determine the cause of this stroke, and you’ll need to start treatment to reduce your risk of another one.
-In fact, “more than a third of people who have a TIA end up having a major stroke within one year if they don't receive treatment,” according to the Centers for Disease Control and Prevention (CDC).
+A TIA increases the risk for an actual stroke, so you’ll need testing to determine the cause of your ministroke.
+You’ll also need to start treatment to reduce your risk of having another one.